 Our gallery page features published papers and peer reviewed articles evidencing the value of the role pharmacists and their teams play in both improving patient access to services and generating efficiency savings for a cash strapped NHS.
 There are many innovative service delivery models being commissioned across the country that see community pharmacists and their teams successfully integrated into care pathways.
-Pinnacle Health LLP will always seek to share examples of best practice as one of our primary aims as a social enterprise is to remove commissioning barriers and evidence the value of such integration.
+Pinnacle Health will always seek to share examples of best practice and evidence the value of such integration.
 Please browse our gallery page to find out about what has worked well in other areas of the country and for more information on any of the featured services please contact our team on the Help tab.

 Electronic referral from hospital to community pharmacy